LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-overview.md

 # Use Graph Explorer to try Microsoft Graph APIs

-[Graph Explorer](https://developer.microsoft.com/graph/graph-explorer/) is a developer tool that lets you conveniently make Microsoft Graph REST API requests and view corresponding responses.
+[Graph Explorer](https://developer.microsoft.com/graph/graph-explorer/) is a developer tool that lets you conveniently make Microsoft Graph REST API requests with delegated and resource specific consent permissions and view corresponding responses.
 Use Graph Explorer to try APIs on the default sample tenant to explore capabilities, or sign in to your own tenant and use it as a prototyping tool to fulfill your app scenarios.
 This tool includes helpful features such as code snippets in C#, Java, JavaScript, and Objective C; Microsoft Graph Toolkit and adaptive cards integration; and more.

 Use Graph Explorer to:

 - Make Microsoft Graph API requests (GET, POST, PUT, PATCH and DELETE) and see responses including response code and any headers and bodies.
-- Consent to permissions.
+- Consent to delegated permissions.
+- Use resource-specific consent permissions with the Graph Explorer Sample Teams app.
 - Add a request body and request header to your query.
-- View and copy the access token.
+- View and copy the access token for delegated permissions.
 - View sample queries for different services in Microsoft Graph.
 - View, download, or delete the queries you ran in the last 30 days.
 - View and copy code snippets of each query you run in C#, Java, JavaScript, and Objective C.